nickvanschoten/afl-covid-study/ARTICLE.md

 2. **Fatigue pathway**: Hub conditions + 4-day breaks → democratised fatigue → tactical compression (less dynamic play) → *Y*
 3. **Quarter length pathway**: 16-minute quarters → reduced total game duration → lower counting statistics → mechanically lower total free kicks (but not necessarily differential)

-Our identification strategy isolates pathway (1) from pathways (2) and (3) through two mechanisms.
-First, game-state controls (CP differential, clearances, kicks) directly absorb the tactical signature of pathway (2).
-Second, the continuous EPI interaction exploits *within-2020* cross-sectional heterogeneity: if crowds drive the differential, the games that historically produced the most partisan atmospheres should show the largest EPI-weighted drop.
-Finding instead that both high-EPI and low-EPI matchups converge indistinguishably is evidence against pathway (1).
+Our identification strategy isolates pathway (1) from pathways (2) and (3) through three mechanisms.
+First, we adopt a directed team-pair fixed-effect structure as our primary specification (e.g., Collingwood hosting West Coast is a separate entity from West Coast hosting Collingwood) to cleanly isolate strict home-ground advantage.
+Second, we integrate direct controls for hub logistical asymmetries (`days_rest_diff` and `home_interstate_2020`) to neutralise the exclusion restriction vulnerability without introducing game-state post-treatment bias.
 Third, for pathway (3), we standardise all rate metrics to per-60-minutes using actual elapsed game time—an exogenous, rule-set denominator—rather than per-disposal rates, which are endogenous to the very game-style shifts we are measuring.

 ### 4.2 Formal Parallel Trends Assumption